tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LP_14_Decentralized_Apps.md

    ![State Of The Dapps - 14](Images/state-of-the-daps-14.png)

-    Explain to students that dApps will typically request for this connection access before start using it; since the wallet address is unique, dApps use it as login credentials.
-The connection is securely made through the Ethereum network selected.
+    * DApps will typically request access to this connection before using it.
+Since the wallet address is unique, dApps can use it as login credentials.
+The connection is then securely made through the selected Ethereum network.

 5. Next, you are asked to sign the Smart Contract to continue the connection process, click on the "Sign" button to proceed.

    ![State Of The Dapps - 15](Images/state-of-the-daps-15.png)

-6. After signing the smart contract, you are lead to the Akta main page, explain to students that we have no transfer any `ETH` by now, we allow the dApp to connect to our wallet after signing the contract.
+6. After signing the smart contract, you are led to the Akta main page.
+Explain to students that we have not transferred any `ETH` yet.
+We allow the dApp to connect to our wallet only after signing the contract.

    ![State Of The Dapps - 16](Images/state-of-the-daps-16.png)

 7. Now, we are going to upload a document to show how the transactions work.
 Click on the "Add" button to upload a file.

 8. On the next page, you have to choose the file to upload.
-Optionally, you can send an e-mail to any person if you want to share this file, we will omit this part in this demo.
-Click on the "Choose File" button and select any file from your local computer (you may upload a generic picture for this demo), continue by clicking in the "Upload" button.
+Optionally, you can send an e-mail to any person if you want to share this file.
+However, we will omit this part in this demo.
+Click on the "Choose File" button and select any file from your local computer (you may upload a generic picture for this demo).
+Continue by clicking the `Upload` button.

    ![State Of The Dapps - 17](Images/state-of-the-daps-17.png)

-9. You will be warned that the document has no signature since this file is for personal usage, we can proceed by clicking on the "OK" to continue.
+9. You will be warned that the document has no signature.
+Since this file is for personal usage, we can proceed by clicking on the `OK` to continue.

    ![State Of The Dapps - 18](Images/state-of-the-daps-18.png)